snowplow-archive/snowplow.github.com/_posts/2016-09-06-snowplow-r83-bald-eagle-eagle-released-with-sql-query-enrichment.md

 <h2 id="eu-central-1">2.
 Support for eu-central-1 (Frankfurt)</h2>

-We are delighted to be adding support for the [EU Frankfurt] [region-eu-central-1] (eu-central-1) AWS region in this release; this has been one of the most requested features by the Snowplow community for some time now.
+We are delighted to be finally adding support for the [EU Frankfurt] [region-eu-central-1] (eu-central-1) AWS region in this release; this has been one of the most requested features by the Snowplow community for some time now.

-To implement this we made various changes to our EmrEtlRunner and StorageLoader applications, plus to our central hosting of code artifacts for Elastic MapReduce and Redshift loading.
+To implement this we made various changes to our EmrEtlRunner and StorageLoader applications, as well as to our central hosting of code artifacts for Elastic MapReduce and Redshift loading.

 AWS has a healthy [roadmap of new data center regions] [region-roadmap] opening over the coming months; we are committed to Snowplow supporting these new regions as they become available.